Carnegie Libraries of Illinois

 Already insufficient by 1911: failed to obtain more funding from the Carnegie Foundation.

 Currently used as the Vermilion County War Museum.
 The building has been entered on the Illinois Register of Historic Places.
-Building replaced and was closed on 9/30/95, according to the history contained in the Library's history.
+It was replaced and was closed on 9/30/95, according to the history which had been contained in the Library's history page.

 (L) E.C.
 Kropp postcard, mailed in 1922.